Tecla/Rsd/README.md

 ### Windows

 Windows builds occur via the Visual Studio projects in the 'Rsd' subdirectory.
+There is support for building via waf, but it is not very well tested; your mileage may vary.

 There is a project to build Rsd as a static library, and also a test console app that can be used to inspect .rsd files.